About Traps Licenses

 Traps management service issues licenses until you exhaust the number of license seats available.
 Traps management service also enforces a license cleanup policy to automatically return unused licenses to the pool of available licenses.
 The time at which a license returns to the license pool depends on the type of endpoint:

 If after a license is revoked (either manually or automatically) the agent connects to Traps management service, the agent is treated as an unlicensed agent until a license is available.

 It can take up to an hour for Traps management service to display revived endpoints.

-If you exceed the number of available licenses available, the Traps agents that cannot obtain a license will remain unlicensed and unprotected until you either free up license seats or purchase additional licenses.
+After you exceed the number of licenses by 10%, additional Traps agents will not be able to obtain a license and will remain unlicensed and unprotected until you either free up license seats or purchase additional licenses.

 If you later free up additional seats, the Traps agent can take up to an hour to obtain a valid license.

 After your Traps management service license expires, Traps management service allows access to your tenant for an additional grace period of 14 days.
 After the 14-day grace period, Traps management service disables access until you renew the license.
 The Traps console also displays an